 East Mine reclamation – creating a boreal fen

-West Mine reclamation
+West Mine reclamation – creating a lake

 Creating cultural landscapes